Deep Learning-Based Rate-Splitting Multiple Access for Reconfigurable Intelligent Surface-Aided Tera-Hertz Massive MIMO: Introduction

 \begin{itemize} \item By adopting the achievable rate of the worst UE (ARWU) as the loss function to perform end-to-end (E2E) training of the proposed RRN and DFAPN, the proposed scheme can realize the joint optimization of the passive precoding at the RIS and the RSMA active precoding at the BS for higher ARWU performance over the state-of-the-art schemes. \end{itemize}

 \begin{itemize} \item {We introduce the emerging Transformer structure \cite{Transformer,VIT} in DL into the CSI acquisition, thereby proposing an E2E channel acquisition network (CAN).
 Specifically, the key transmission modules in the channel acquisition including the downlink pilot transmission, uplink CSI feedback at the UEs, and channel reconstruction at the BS are modeled as an E2E neural network based on Transformer.
-By adopting the normalized mean squared error (NMSE) as the loss function, we can perform data-driven E2E training on the proposed CAN.
-Numerical results show that the proposed CAN outperformans the state-of-the-art schemes over the state-of-the-art schemes. } \end{itemize}
+By adopting the normalized mean squared error (NMSE) as the loss function, we can perform data-driven E2E training on the proposed CAN. {The proposed CAN utilizes the global feature extraction capability in the Transformer to extract correlation features from multiple subcarriers of the CSI, thus significantly reducing the pilot and feedback overhead.} } \end{itemize}

 \textit{Notation}: This paper uses lower-case letters for scalars, lower-case bold face letters for column vectors, and upper-case bold face letters for matrices.
 Superscripts $(\cdot)^*$, $(\cdot)^T$, $(\cdot)^H$, $(\cdot)^{-1}$, $(\cdot)^\dagger$ denote the conjugate, transpose, conjugate transpose, inversion, and Moore-Penrose inversion operators, respectively. ${\left\| {\mathbf{A}} \right\|_F}$ is the Frobenius norm of ${\mathbf{A}}$, respectively. ${{\rm{vec}}( {\mathbf{A}} )}$ and ${{\rm{angle}}( {\mathbf{A}} )}$ denote the vectorization operation and the phase values of ${\mathbf{A}}$, respectively. ${{\mathbf{I}}_n}$ denotes an identity matrix with size $n \times n$, while $\bm{1}_n$ ($\bm{0}_n$) denotes the vector of size $n$ with all the elements being $1$ ($0$). ${\Re\{\cdot\}}$ and ${\Im\{\cdot\}}$ denote the real part and imaginary part of the corresponding arguments, respectively. $[\mathbf{A}]_{m,n}$ denotes the $m$th row and $n$th column element of $\mathbf{A}$, while $[\mathbf{A}]_{[:,m:n]}$ is the sub-matrix containing the $m$th to $n$th columns of $\mathbf{A}$.
 The expectation is denoted by $\mathbb{E}(\cdot)$. $\frac{{\partial {a }}}{{\partial b}}$ denotes the partial derivative of $a$ with respect to $b$.